+Mass Direct Interactive

-Mass Marketing Direct Marketing Interactive Marketing Distribution Broadcast and Postal service The Internet Channel print using (consumer is media (consumer mailing lists active and is the is (consumer catalyst for
+Marketing Marketing Marketing

+Distribution Broadcast and Postal service The Internet

+Channel print media using mailing (consumer is

+(consumer is lists (consumer active and is the

-passive) is passive) what is shown on screen)
+passive) is passive) catalyst for what

+is shown on

+screen)

-Market Strategy High volume Targeted goods Targeted audience
+Market High volume Targeted Targeted audience

-(and (food, (credit (services
+Strategy (food, beer, goods (credit (services

-beer, autos, cards, travel, and all types of
+(and sample autos, personal cards, travel, and all types of

-sample product) personal and subscrip- product
+product) and home-care subscriptions) product

-home-care information
+products) information

-products) tions) provided)
+provided)

-Enabling Storyboards and Databases and Information servers,
+Enabling Storyboards Databases and Information

-Technology desktop statisti- client
+Technology and desktop statistical tools servers, client

-browsers, bulletin
+publishing browsers, bulletin

-publishing cal tools boards,
+boards, and

-and software agents
+software agents

 Authors of Advertising Advertising Companies and

 Marketing agencies agencies consumers

 Material and companies

-Expected Bounded sales, Date for analysis,
+Expected Volume sales Bounded sales, Date for analysis,

-Outcome Volume sales data for customer
+Outcome data for customer

-from Successful relationships, new
+from analysis relationships, new

-Imple- analysis product
+Successful product ideas,

-mentation ideas, volume sales
+Implementat volume sales

+ion

 New types of services also enhance the ability of an organization to bundle related products on the basis of individual needs.
 With the Internet, bundling of information is easy because of hyperlink and other related capabilities.
 Bundling is a sales approach in which two or more complementary services are offered as a bundle at a discounted price (Talha et al., 2004).
-In e- banking context, an example of bundling could be offering discounted mortgage rates to existing current ac-count holders.
+In e- banking context, an example of bundling could be offering discounted mortgage rates to existing current account holders.

 Third P of marketing mix, Personalisation, has also changed due to the arrival of online services.
 The nature of financial products and the process of product/ service development is changing rapidly due to the dynamic nature of online trade.
-Now it is possible to create so much flexibility in a product/service that customers can customise it, within pre -defined limits, to meet their exact needs.
-Advanced databases/data mining tools, internet cookies which provide detailed insights into a customer's behaviour when they conduct their financial activities, and new communication technologies make it easy and cost -efficient to mass market personalized services, because the whole process of personalization can be automated.
+Now it is possible to create so much flexibility in a product/service that customers can customise it, within pre-defined limits, to meet their exact needs.
+Advanced databases/data mining tools, internet cookies which provide detailed insights into a customer's behaviour when they conduct their financial activities, and new commu-nication technologies make it easy and cost-efficient to mass market personalized services, because the whole process of personalization can be automated.

-Mass customization is defined by Papathanassiou (2004) as the use of flexible processes and organizational structures to produce varied and often individually customized products and services at the low cost of a 232 standardized, mass-production system.
+Mass customization is defined by Papathanassiou (2004) as the use of flexible processes and organizational structures to produce varied and often individually customized products and services at the low cost of a standardized, mass-production system.
 He further proposed a number of actions (See Table 5.5) to achieve mass customization in service sector.